Ma1yys/The-Fishing-Bot-PS99-/README.md

 Then you click Open.
 Navigate to your Download folder.
 Commonly its Downloads then go to the folder you downloaded from here and select AFK-Fishing.rec.

 When you're done with that go to fishing mini-game stand next to the water and press "Control+Shift+Alt+P" on your keyboard to tur the macro on.
 To turn it off just do the same hotkey.

+(You better get some of Tresure hunter enchants)